Food for Thought: Feeding Ourselves, Feeding the Planet

 - food and multicultural identities;

 - merging food and sound locally and globally;

 - how technologies are shaping what and how we eat around the planet;

 This program complements the work of Global Education for All, an initiative to engage 100% of UC Davis students—undergraduate, graduate and professional—in global learning before graduation.

 A Campus Global Theme planning committee is being formed, bringing together some members of the UC Davis Millennium Fellows and the Global Education for All Steering Committee, and additional representation from faculty, students, and staff across campus.
-A call for proposals for program funding will be announced in winter 2019, while programming is set to begin in winter 2020 to last through spring 2021.
+A call for proposals for program funding will be announced in spring 2019, while programming is set to begin in winter 2020 to last through spring 2021.

 UC Davis community members interested in getting involved are invited to email firstname.lastname@example.org.